 Three complainants noted there was no specific warning about this content in advance of the programme.

-separate shots all within one minute, with one shot depicting the injuries in close-up.
+victim in four separate shots all within one minute, with one shot depicting the injuries in close-up.
 In view of the duration and graphic nature of the injuries shown, the information provided before the programme was not, in Ofcom's opinion, adequate

 Bravo is a channel in the entertainment sections of the Sky EPG which broadcasts content aimed at men aged between 18 and 44 years of age.

 and full female nudity in Dangerous Sex Games , a film broadcast on the channel.

 The broadcaster commented that they did not believe the content was equivalent to ‘adult-sex' material.
 While Virgin Media TV acknowledged Dangerous Sex